-Our ABF officers remain committed, diligent and compassionate in the delivery of our functions, as is expected by the Australian public.
-In 2020-21, we will continue to work together and capitalise on opportunities for collaboration and coordination within the Home Affairs Portfolio to focus our efforts on threats to our border.
+My officers remain committed, diligent and accountable in the delivery of our functions, as is expected by the Australian public.
+For the remainder of 2020 21, we will continue to work together and capitalise on opportunities for collaboration and coordination within the Home Affairs Portfolio to focus our efforts on threats to our border.

-I, as the Australian Border Force Commissioner, endorse the Department of Home Affairs 2020-21 Corporate Plan, which covers the periods of 2020-21 to 2023-24.
+I, as the Australian Border Force Commissioner, endorse the Department of Home Affairs 2020-21 Corporate Plan, which covers the periods of 2020 21 to 2023 24.